jcausey-astate/hugo-remark-academic/readme.md

 ## About this theme

-This theme creates a remark presentation using Hugo to concatenate and serve the files.
+This theme creates a set of Remark presentations using Hugo.
+Hugo generates slideshows from markdown content.

 ## Why use Hugo and not just remark.js?